Northampton Tutors from Smith College

 Test results:

-AP Exams: Biology (4), Calculus BC (5), English Language and Composition (4), Government and Politics (4), Latin (4), World History (5)
+AP Scores: Biology (4), Calculus BC (5), English Language and Composition (4), Government and Politics (4), Latin (4), World History (5)

 Hello!
 My name is Fida and I’m a junior at Smith College, where I’m double majoring in Mathematical Sciences and Middle East Studies.
 I’ve always loved helping others learn.
 Before college, I used to work as a tutor in my home state Arizona, where I helped K–12 students in math, science, English, and Latin.
 At Smith, I’ve continued developing my communication and mentoring skills through research and math tutoring.
 I’m passionate about making complex ideas clear and helping students feel confident and capable in any subject.
 Outside academics, I love exploring art and language learning, I've learned Latin for many years and have volunteered with some youth art programs.
 I have also been training in classical voice and opera for 6 years and enjoy helping young singers develop both their technique and confidence.
 My favorite part of tutoring has always been making connections with students and helping them have fun with their passions and I'm looking forward to more incredible students and connections!